TERMS AND CONDITIONS

 Conflicts of Interest

 During any time of the services we provide, if a matter of conflict of interest arises, it is both the responsibility of the therapist and/or client to cease the service.
-A therapist will deem a situation as a conflict of interest and refer the client to another one of our therapists.
+A therapist will deem a situation as a conflict of interest and refer the client to another one of our therapists or another organisation.
 Conflicts of interest can include but not limited to: family members, previous relationships, friends or acquaintances, financial influences.